aws-neuron/aws-neuron-sdk/libraries/neuronx-distributed/index.rst

 .. _neuronx-distributed-index:

-Neuron Distributed
+NeuronX Distributed
 ===================
-Neuron Distributed is a package for supporting different distributed training/inference mechanism for Neuron devices.
+NeuronX Distributed is a package for supporting different distributed training/inference mechanism for Neuron devices.
 It would provide xla friendly implementations of some of the more popular distributed training/inference techniques.
 As the size of the model scales, fitting